prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (d) when a period is expressed as one week or a certain number of weeks, it shall expire in the relevant subsequent week on the day having the same name as the day on which the said event occurr ed;

-   (e) day shall mean a calendar day unless expressed as a working day ;
+   (e) day shall mean a calendar day unless expressed as a working day;

    (f) calendar days shall include official holidays of the Contracting Member State in which the division or the seat of the central division  or its section  concerned or the Court of Ap peal is located, Saturdays  and Sundays ;